BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 .. figure:: images/desktop/08_address_screen/02.jpg
    :alt: Expired default address

-When you'll click the three dots located to the right of any address, the menu with addtional address actions will open.
+When you'll click the three dots located to the right of any address, the menu with additional address actions will open.
 You can manually edit or delete any address choosing 'Edit' or 'Delete' items from the menu.

 .. figure:: images/desktop/08_address_screen/03.jpg
    :alt: Address screen drop-down menu